REDRADAR

 We implement technical and organizational measures designed to protect personal data against unauthorized access, alteration, disclosure, exposure, leakage or destruction.
 These include access controls based on least privilege, encryption in transit and (where appropriate) at rest, infrastructure hardening, logging and monitoring, employee confidentiality obligations, vendor due diligence, and an incident response process.

-However, since we rely on third party products for communication, delivery of training, delivery of platform access and other functions relevant for business operations, we cannot directly or indirectly control those third party vendors (e.g., cloud providers, site hosting, data storage and others) from being breached, compromised, or targeted (that includes your data).
+However, since we rely on third party products for communication, delivery of platform access and other functions relevant for business operations, we cannot directly or indirectly control those third party vendors (e.g., cloud providers, site hosting, data storage and others) from being breached, compromised, or targeted (that includes your data).
 No system is perfectly secure, and we cannot guarantee absolute security.
 If we become aware of a personal data breach affecting your information, we will notify the relevant supervisory authorities and affected individuals where required by applicable law and within the timeframes those laws specify.

 9. How long we keep personal data